Benchmark 8

 Personal Guidance

-Every student should have at least one such interview by the age of 16, and the opportunity for a further interview by the age of 18.
+- Every pupil should have at least one personal guidance meeting with a careers adviser by the age of 16, and a further meeting by the age of 18.
+Meetings should be scheduled in the careers programme to meet the needs of pupils.

 Why is Benchmark 8 important?